aiidateam/aiida-core/docs/source/verdi/verdi_user_guide.rst

                                     ID, UUID or name
     -N, --nodes NODE...             one or multiple nodes identified by their ID or UUID
+    ...

 .. _cli_profile:

 Profile
 -------
-AiiDA supports multiple profiles per installation, one of which is marked as the default and used unless another profile is requested.
+AiiDA supports multiple profiles per installation, one of which is marked as the default and used unless another profile is requested
 Show the current default profile using::

   verdi profile list